 Above: used with AudioQuest Water interlinks, for a more sonorous sound.

 This is an interesting feature that you don’t often see on Music Servers but if it is, it often seems to be thrown in as a bonus, rather than as a serious feature.
-Knowing that Antipodes derive all the DS’ outputs from the motherboard, I did not expect too much from the built in analog outputs.
-Naturally this is no standard motherboard but one customised to provide the best interfaces by optimising the components on it, but still how good could the analog outputs really be?
+Knowing that Antipodes derive all the DS’ outputs from the motherboard, I did not expect too much from the built-in analog outputs.
+Naturally, this is no standard motherboard but one customized to provide the best interfaces by optimizing the components on it, but still how good could the analog outputs really be?